apache/spark/docs/index.md

 locally with one thread, or `local[N]` to run locally with N threads.
 You should start by using `local` for testing.
 For a full list of options, run Spark shell with the `--help` option.

 Spark also provides a Python interface.
-To run an example Spark application written in Python, use `bin/pyspark <program> [params]`.
+To run Spark interactively in a Python interpreter, use `bin/pyspark`.
+As in Spark shell, you can also pass in the `--master` option to configure your master URL.

+    ./bin/pyspark --master local[2]

+Example applications are also provided in Python.
 For example,

-    ./bin/pyspark examples/src/main/python/pi.py local[2] 10
+    ./bin/spark-submit examples/src/main/python/pi.py 10

-or simply `bin/pyspark` without any arguments to run Spark interactively in a python interpreter.

 # Launching on a Cluster